Address:

 Getting dental implants is a process, but it is usually very manageable when you know what to expect.
 At Carolina Dentistry, we focus on clear communication so you feel prepared at every step.

 Step 1: Consultation and planning.
 Your first visit includes an exam and a detailed conversation about your health, your dental history, and what you want to change.
 Imaging may be taken to evaluate your jawbone and plan safe, precise implant placement.
-If you need any treatment before implants—such as gum care, tooth removal, or bone grafting—Dr. Antley will explain why and what the timeline looks like.
+If you need any treatment before implants, like gum disease treatment, tooth removal, or bone grafting, Dr. Antley will explain why and what the timeline looks like.

 Step 2: Implant placement.
 The implant is placed into the jawbone in a planned position.
 This is a surgical procedure, and you will receive instructions to help you heal comfortably.
 Many patients are surprised by how manageable recovery feels, especially when they follow post-op directions closely.